thma/LtuPatternFactory/README.md

 ghci> pipeline "hello world"
 Stream (6,2)
 ```
-What's noteworthy here is that Monads allow to make the mechanism of chaining functions explicit.
+What's noteworthy here is that Monads allow to make the mechanism of chaining functions *explicit*.
 We can define what `andThen` should mean in our pipeline by choosing a different Monad implementation.
-So in a sense Monads could been called [programmable semicolons](http://book.realworldhaskell.org/read/monads.html#id642960)
+So in a sense Monads could be called [programmable semicolons](http://book.realworldhaskell.org/read/monads.html#id642960)

 There are several predefined Monads available in the Haskell curated libraries and it's also possible to combine their effects by making use of `MonadTransformers`.

 TBD:
-### Reimplementing the Evaluator with Writer-Monad
+#### Reimplementing the Evaluator with Writer-Monad

 ## Composite -> SemiGroup -> Monoid